romses/Datenzwerg/docs/index.md

 - The datagnomes were the opener at the #cccamp23 review [media.ccc.de](https://media.ccc.de/v/camp2023-57105-cccamp23_review).
 - romses and foosel were guests at the [Datenleben Podcast](https://www.datenleben.de/index.php/2023/10/14/dl043-perspektiven-auf-data-science/) and talked about the Datenzwerge (German).
+- The Datenzwerg project was also a topic on [C-RadaR](https://www.c-radar.de/2024/06/c-radar-juni-2024-datenzwerge-clubsareculture-verstehbahnhof-emf-camp/)

 ## Credits & Thanks